lopezpdvn/lopezpdvn.github.io/_drafts/notes-on-reverting-nexus-device-to-factory-image.md

 layout: post
 title:  "Notes on reverting a Nexus device to factory image"
 lang: en
-date: Fri Sep 11 23:21:42 CDT 2015
+date: Tue Sep 22 22:33:42 CDT 2015
 categories: en
 tags: [en, tech]
 comments: false
 permalink: /notes-on-reverting-nexus-device-to-factory-image/
-ixcerpt: ""
+excerpt: ""
-effort: [40, 10, 34, 25]
+effort: [40, 10, 34, 25, 36]
 ---

-This post lists some notes on reverting an Android operating system from a custom ROM like Cyanogenmod to the stock ROM, on Linux hosts.
+This post lists some notes on reverting an Android operating system from a custom ROM like Cyanogenmod to the stock ROM, using a Linux machine as the development host.
 I tested this guide with a Nexus 4 running Cyanogenmod 12.1-20150704.
 Use these notes together with my guide [How to set up a debugging and development environment for Android on Linux][android-debug-develop] and Google's [Factory Images for Nexus Devices][factory-images].

 **Note**: I'm omitting values particular to my system (like ids, serial numbers and ports) with the notation `<variable>`.

-**Warning**: Following this procedure will result in loss of user and system data.
-Always backup your data.
+**Warning**: Following this procedure will result in loss of user and system data.  *Always backup your data*.

 {% capture android_debug_develop %}https://gist.github.com/{{ site.github_username }}/dd2eb3512ac225d0ad0e{% endcapture %}